 Since all office rent situations tend to be different, let’s try to narrow down our options.
 For example, if you work in certain parts of the country, like California, New York, or Boston, it may be very difficult to locate an inexpensive office space due to the scarcity of real estate in these markets.
 Furthermore, if you have successfully navigated your start-up company over the years to $100 million in annual revenue with $10 million in net income, your office rent expense might not be a big consideration because you still managed to net $10 million.
-Get the drift?

 I will give you some examples.
 LESSON #2 If you are faced with with a high-priced office space vs. a low-priced office space, opt for the lower-priced space.
 If you have inconsistent revenue and consistently high office rent expense, you will put a tremendous amount of stress on yourself and your sales team.
 No one can reasonably predict the sales cycle.
 Prospects routinely postpone major buying decisions for no good reason.
-Meanwhile, back at the ranch, you needed to close that deal in order to get some cash in the door, but your prospect had other ideas.
+Meanwhile, back at the office, you needed to close that deal in order to get some cash in the door, but your prospect had other ideas.
 You start hammering on your sales team to close more deals “on time” and you risk causing dissension in the ranks.

 Last, but not least.
 LESSON #4 As long as it is clean and neat, no one really cares what your office space looks like.
 History has shown that you will not convince prospects to do business with your company because it has a high-priced office space.
 The “look” of your office space is not the deciding factor for your prospect.
-It does not even make the list.
+It probably does not even make the list.
 In fact, it may send the wrong message.
 The business landscape is littered with the remnants of beautiful, high-rent office space that live on long after the company that decided to rent it went out of business.

 Be smart.
 Keep your office rent expense low until your growing business can really afford higher overhead.